2020 BiasWatchNeuro Award

 We recognize that no department/institute/program is perfect.
 However, some are doing much better than others, and should be recognized for this.
 Nomination letters for winners and runner ups will be made public (without the list of signatories, which will remain confidential), to showcase successful methods for creating an inclusive and equitable culture, and to provide prospective trainees at all levels with information that can inform their decisions of where to apply to.
 We hope that this will help us all improve our practices and move toward a day in which all neuroscientists feel seen, respected, and supported.

-Nominations for the 2020 award will be accepted through August 31, 2020.
-Awards will be announced in September.
+Nominations for the 2020 award will be accepted through September 30th, 2020.
+Awards will be announced end of the year.

 Letter of nomination signed by one or more trainees (current and/or alumni; including post-bacc/RAs; faculty cannot nominate their current program) should be sent to email@example.com.
 Letters should describe in detail specific actions and elements that promote inclusivity and equity, and their impact on underrepresented/marginalized groups.
 More than one letter and/or letters with multiple signatories will be viewed favorably.